Okanjo/okanjo-docs/docs/User Notifications.md

 ## GET /users/{user_id}/notifications

 Collection.
-Gets notifications for the given user. **Requires user level authentication.** Results ordered by unread first, then by id descending, to provide unread notifications to bubble to the top of the list, and fill the rest with recently read notifications.
+Gets notifications applicable to the given user and the given user's stores.
+Results ordered by unread first, then by id descending, making unread notifications bubble to the top of the list, and fill the rest with recently read notifications.
+**Requires user level authentication.**

 ### Query Parameters